nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 .. note::
    On the |nRF5340DKnoref|, the IEEE 802.15.4 PHY Test Tool is a standalone network sample that does not require any counterpart application sample.
-   However, you must still program the application core to boot up the network core.
+   However, you must still program the application core to boot up the network core (and forward UART pins to the network core of the CMD device).
-   You can use any sample for this, for example :ref:`nrf5340_empty_app_core`.
-   The :ref:`nrf5340_empty_app_core` is built and programmed automatically by default.
+   The :ref:`nrf5340_empty_app_core`, which accomplishes both, is built and programmed automatically by default.
    If you want to program another sample for the application core, unset the :option:'CONFIG_NCS_SAMPLE_EMPTY_APP_CORE_CHILD_IMAGE' option.

 .. _802154_phy_test_testing: